Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 Skilled Nursing Facilities (Nursing Homes)

-What It Is: 24/7 skilled nursing care for seniors with significant medical needs, post-hospital rehabilitation, or advanced chronic conditions.
-Services Include:- Licensed nurses on duty 24/7
+24/7 skilled nursing care for seniors with significant medical needs, post-hospital rehabilitation, or advanced chronic conditions.
+Services include licensed nurses on duty 24/7, medication administration, wound care, physical/occupational/speech therapy, three meals daily, and all personal care.

 - Post-hospital rehabilitation (after surgery, stroke, injury)